berepaulius-lab/matlab-installation-requirement-checker/README.md

 # Windows Requirement Checker (one-click, self-contained)

 Double-click **run_checker.cmd** (or **checker.exe** if you already built it).
-The launcher immediately creates a numbered log file in the local **logs** folder, then does the rest on its own: it builds **checker.exe** if possible (with a visible spinner and a 4-minute timeout), or grabs a portable Node runtime, or falls back to batch.
+The launcher immediately creates a numbered log file in the local **logs** folder and prints the path so you can watch everything being recorded.
+From there it does the work itself: it builds **checker.exe** if possible (with a visible spinner, heartbeat messages, and a 4-minute timeout), or grabs a portable Node runtime, or falls back to batch.
 When the checks finish, the window stays open until you press Enter so you always see the results and log path.

 ## How it runs (no extra setup)
 1. Create `logs/log-###.txt` beside the launcher and mirror all console output there (first thing that happens).